All Activities

 First projects

 People brought app, workflow, and automation ideas.
-The room made the first prompt less awkward.
+Sitting together made the first prompt easier to write.

 03